quintel/documentation/docs/main/dynamic-demand-curve.md

 ### Electric vehicles

-The ETM uses four different profiles to determine the demand of EV’s based on research performed by Elaad (2023).
+The ETM uses four different profiles to determine the demand of EV’s.
+The standard profile distribution in the ETM is based on the [Outlook Laadprofielen Personenauto's](https://refman.energytransitionmodel.com/publications/2200) by Elaad (2023).
 A fifth profile functions as a dummy profile that the user can overwrite with their own data.

-- Public charging
+- Public charging (Elaad profile generator)
-- Charging at home
+- Charging at home (Elaad profile generator)
-- Fast charging
+- Fast charging (Movares & Elaad)
-- Charging at work
+- Charging at work (Elaad profile generator)
 - Custom profile

+The profiles for Public charging, Charging at home & Charging at work are created based on output from the [profile generator](https://platform.elaad.io/analyse/low-voltage-charging-profiles/) by Elaad.
+1000 profiles in each categorie have been generated and aggregated to the profiles we use in the ETM.
+The raw unprocessed data can be found at

+The profile for Fast charging is based on research performed by Movares (Movares, 2013) and Elaad.

 You can use these profiles to adjust the charging behaviour of electric cars.
 In all profiles weekend days are considered differently from weekdays.
 You can find these profiles in the Flexibility section under ‘Net load’> ‘Demand response – electric vehicles’.